 Individual measurements of the neutron lifetime continue to improve in precision, quoting uncertainties as low as 0.8 s.
 Yet, the discrepancy between results using different measurement techniques calls into question the accuracy of this important quantity at the level of several seconds.
 This must be addressed by careful examination of systematic effects and improved measurement precision.
 By calibrating the neutron monitor, we have investigated and reduced the largest systematic uncertainty in the NIST beam lifetime measurement.
 The improved monitor calibration leads to a 33% reduction in reported lifetime uncertainty.
 When the improved monitor calibration is combined with improvements to what were previously next-to-leading-order systematic effects, it is reasonable to expect that a new beam measurement using the existing NIST apparatus could achieve a precision of 1 s.

-The 6Li(n,t) and 10B(n, a) cross sections are important neutron cross section standards.
+The 6Li(n,t) and 10B(n, α) cross sections are important neutron cross section standards.
 Precise knowledge of these cross sections is essential because they are often used as reference standards for obtaining the neutron fluence in investigations of the properties of neutron-induced reactions and for accurate determinations of neutron cross sections.
 They are also used for fluence determinations in neutron dosimetry as well as fundamental physics experiments.
-The recalibration exercise will yield a direct absolute measurement of these cross sections at near-thermal energies.
+Calibration of additional thin 6Li and 10B deposits will allow for a direct absolute measurement of these cross sections at near-thermal energies.